-The Sedone Integrated River Basin Management Project (SIRBMP) is the first project in Southern Lao that promotes an interprovincial and multisectoral approach to manage the resources in Sedone.
+The Sedone Integrated River Basin Management Project (SIRBMP) promotes an interprovincial and multisectoral approach to manage the resources in Sedone.
 It is a collaborative effort among the three provinces, the Department of Water Resources and PEMSEA.
-The SIRBMP is providing capacity development in rapid appraisal, river basin strategy development, information management and other activities designed to strengthen capacity of the Project Management Team.
-The intergovernmental Project Steering Committee (PSC) provides policy direction and recommendations to the SIRBMP.
-The Project Coordinating Office in Champasak serves as Secretariat to the PSC.
+The SIRBMP is providing capacity development in various aspects of river basin management, including rapid appraisal, assessing the state of river basin development, river basin strategy development, information management and other activities designed to strengthen capacity of the Project Management Team.
+The intergovernmental Project Steering Committee (PSC) established in the provinces of Champasack, Saravan, and Sekong provides policy direction and recommendations to the implementation of the SIRBMP.
+The Project Coordinating Offices established in each of the provinces serves as Secretariat to the PSCs.

 A comprehensive river basin strategy, the Sedone River Basin Strategy and its implementation plan (Sedone Riverbasin Sustainable Development and Management Plan (2015-2030), which was adopted in 2014 by the Department of Water Resources, Ministry of Natural Resources and Environment and the Provincial Office of Natural Resources and Environment in the 3 provinces, serves as a blueprint for the sustainable management of resources in the Sedone watershed area.
 Major implementation activities include policy implementation, land use planning, riverbank rehabilitation, protected area management, waste management, information dissemination and public awareness.